 It is a common myth that if you have dentures, you will not need to visit your dentist as often as you did before.
 If you are missing one or several of your natural teeth and have been wearing dentures, then why would you need to see the dentist?
 It might sound logical to skip out on regular checkups but doing so can be damaging to your oral health.
+Here are the four reasons to main regular dental appointments.

 No matter how many teeth a person has left, it is still very important to continue maintaining good dental and oral hygiene.
 Even if the person has no natural teeth left, gum disease is a risk.
 If a person has partial dentures and some natural teeth left in the mouth, then those teeth are more at risk for cavities.
 Food particles like to get stuck between dentures and teeth.
 Even dentures can be at risk of developing plaque buildup, so dentures also need professional cleaning.
 Going to a regular checkup is important to prevent cavities and gum disease.